svlentink/assignment_nov2018/README.md

 this is the easiest tool for the job.
 With more containers, Traefik would be better or a container orchestrator.

+I've used one container with build arguments, less code to read/maintain for reviewer.

+Infrastructure as a code; just run `docker-compose up`.

+Builder pattern in Dockerfile for smaller images.

+I've explained the most 'difficult' part with comments in the code, see the fitcheck location in nginx.conf.
+For the remaining things, I try to using sensible variable names (except for my cookie jar) and use default everywhere, resulting in less code.

 ## debug

 ```